Professional Reviews

 CloudVPN Servers & IP Addresses

 CloudVPN says only some of its servers allow P2P traffic but doesn’t say which ones (and customer support is nonexistent to get more information).
 I downloaded torrents on a server in each country and never experienced any issues.
 That said, you still only get P2P servers in 20+ countries.
-Other P2P VPNs provide much better torrenting support — Private Internet Access, for instance, allows torrenting on servers in 80+ countries.
+Other P2P VPNs provide much better torrenting support — Private Internet Access, for instance, allows torrenting on all servers in 91 countries.

 CloudVPN displays the server latency, which represents how long it takes for your device to communicate with the VPN server — this metric is helpful because it helps you find fast servers.
 CloudVPN also color-codes the server latency (green is good, and red is bad).
 In my tests, servers with low latency always provided me with the fastest speeds.

 Overall, CloudVPN has a pretty small server network and doesn’t provide accurate info about it.
-Pretty much all the other top VPNs in 2023 provide access to accurate and larger server networks.
+Pretty much all the other top VPNs in 2024 provide access to accurate and larger server networks.

 CloudVPN Streaming & Torrenting